-LAMPRE I is an experimental test reactor which will have a molten plutonium alloy fuel operating with a fast neutron spectrum.
-The reactor will be used to investigate (a) the feasibility of using molten alloys of plutonium as reactor fuels, (b) the satisfactory containment of such fuels, (c) fission gas disengagement from the molten fuel, and (d) the suitability of this reactor concept for future power breeder reactors using similar fuels.
-Figures 2.1 and 2.2 are plan and elevation layouts, respectively, of the reactor installation.
+LAMPRE I is to be an experimental test reactor using a molten plutonium alloy fuel operating with a fast neutron spectrum.
+The reactor will be used to investigate (a) the feasibility of using molten alloys of plutonium as reactor fuels, (b) the satisfactory containment of such fuels, (c) fission gas disengagement from the molten fuel, and (d) the suitability of this type of reactor concept for future power breeder reactors using similar fuels.

+Figures 2.1 and 2.2 are plan and elevation layouts respectively of the reactor installation.
+The location of the reactor is the same as that used for LAPRE I.